Wimmics/gen2kgbot/README.md

     Install Black Formatter from the VSCode extensions marketplace.
     Right-click inside any Python file and select Format Document to automatically format your code.

-### Good practices with keys

-  As good practive with keys, to further isolate and later facilitate the deployment with online plataforms, please provide the keys as parameters and don't use environmental variables as those are not scalable for production.

 ## Logging guidelines